metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 or operating systems go ahead, it surely won't be easy!

-If you decide to do so it is mandatory that these code additions are done on separate branch, which should then be regularly maintained and merged with develop branch for new changes, up until you are done.
+If you decide to do so it is mandatory that these code additions are done on separate branch, which should then be regularly maintained up until you are done.\
+And only when done it could be merged with develop branch for new changes.

 It is desired to expand this project to manage [nftables][nftables] firewall on linux and other systems, but this likely won't happen any time soon.